 Shakil graduated from Glasgow Dental School in 2015 before completing his Dental Foundation Training in Eccles, Manchester.
 He is now working as a General Duties Dental Core Trainee at the Liverpool University Dental Hospital, alongside a part-time associate position in general practice.

 Hopefully you’re all settled in to your new post by now and finally getting the opportunity to put all those years of studying to good use!
 Your DFT year is the time to refine both your skills and put them into practice.
 As such you may find that you will actually learn more in this year than your all of undergraduate years put together.
-Having just completed my DFT year, I’ve picked up a few little tips along the way that will allow you to make the most of your training.
+Having just completed my DFT year, here are some of the tips I’ve picked up along the way to help make the most of dental foundation training.

 Just focus on the quality of your work.
 Although speed is eventually important for preparing for an associate position (especially in the current UDA based climate), it is something that will come naturally, as you become more experienced and subsequently more efficient.

 Although it’s undoubtedly important to recognise your limits (as I’m sure you recall from the GDC standards you memorised back to front for the interviews) don’t be too hesitant to push your them and step out of your comfort zone.
 Don’t shy away from surgicals, re-root treatments and other more complex procedures that should all be within the scope of general practice.
 Some GDP’s may shy away from them and be more inclined to refer, which could be attributed to financial feasibility and clinical need.
 However, you have the luxury of not having to worry about targets and speed this year, so push yourself and hone your skills in this protected environment.
 As my TPD once told me “you don’t want to become a glorified therapist”.